avawing/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-The code ends on line 50, after the second time the roll is printed.
+Line 50 - it returns the function.
+A closure is the function within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is the same, the number is different.

 c.
 What is the lexical scope of `newRoll`?
 line 49 - 55